Evan McMullin: After the 2016 campaign through 2021

-After the 2016 campaign, McMullin has continued to be strongly critical of Trump and Putin.
+After the 2016 campaign, McMullin remained strongly critical of Trump and Putin.
 In a December 2016 op-ed, McMullin attacked Trump as a threat to American constitutional government, saying that the president-elect's actions were "consistent with the authoritarian playbook" and "undermined critical democratic norms including peaceful debate and transitions of power, commitment to truth, freedom from foreign interference and abstention from the use of executive power for political retribution".

 In January 2017, McMullin and his former running mate Finn announced the establishment of a 501(c)(4) organization, Stand Up Republic.
 The group, a nonpartisan organization, was formed as a watchdog group criticizing Trump administration on democracy issues.
 The group focuses on "defense of democratic (small 'd') norms, constitutionalism and civic involvement".
 Speaking on so-called "alternative facts" McMullin said: "Undermining truth is a typical authoritarian tactic.
 It is incredibly dangerous ...
 We never thought we'd be talking about this in America."
 In a February 2017 op-ed, McMullin wrote, "President Trump's disturbing Russian connections present an acute danger to American national security."
 He called upon congressional Republicans to "recommit to patriotic prudence" and "demand that Attorney General Jeff Sessions appoint an independent special counsel to investigate Russia's assault on American democracy and Mr. Trump's possible collusion with the Kremlin".

 In 2020, McMullin endorsed Joe Biden over Trump in the 2020 presidential election, writing that "We now face a choice between the road to freedom and the road to tyranny. ...
 I'll put country over party in November."
 He was involved in early discussions with dozens of former Republican officials about forming a new center-right political party, and organized the May 2021 release of the political manifesto "A Call for American Renewal" with Miles Taylor.